rbohl/liferay-samples/README.md

 1. There must be a 1:1:1 relationship between titles, contents, and descriptions.
 2. If any of the titles in the array passed from the configuration matches an existing article's title in a site, the article with that title won't be added.
 Any additional articles with unique titles will be added as expected.
 Importantly, **this pertains to the articles in the Recycle Bin as well (to be fixed later)**
 3. The first administrator retrieved from the system is always the author of the content.
-4. The articles are added to ALL sites in the system, so that if you've defined a Lunar Resort site or some other site for demonstration, it will be populated with the articles as well.
+4. The articles are added to all sites in the system except the global site, so that if you've defined a Lunar Resort site or some other site for demonstration, it will be populated with the articles as well.
 5. The default site locale is always used for localization.

 ### Troubleshooting the Liferay Content Adder